• Skip to primary navigation

 Why make your own dry rub?

-There are a number of reasons to avoid commercial rubs.
+There are many reasons to avoid commercial rubs.

 Can I apply a base liquid before adding the rub?